 The Echinacea Cheyenne Spirit Coneflower is one of Spears’ favorite fall perennials to plant because “they are low maintenance and pollinators love them,” she says.
 These plants survive well over winter and are drought-tolerant.
 They grow best in full sun to partial shade.

 Ranunculus loves an area with full sun and the bulbs perform great when planted during the fall growing season in zones 8 through 12.
 If you live in another zone, you can begin to grow your bulbs inside and plant them in the spring.
-These bulbs will ship in October.
+These bulbs will ship in the fall.

 Early Sunrise Coreopsis are bright golden yellow flowers that thrive when planted in full sun.
+Compared to other fall perennials that are more elegant, this bright and resilient flower works well in naturalized landscapes, garden borders, and transitions.

 Loading More Posts...